Babatunde Oshinowo: Chicago Bears

-On September 19, 2007 the Chicago Bears signed Oshinowo to their practice squad.
+On September 19, 2007, the Chicago Bears signed Oshinowo to their practice squad.
 He was signed to the Bears active roster with three games remaining in the 2007 season.
 The Bears waived Oshinowo on May 7, 2008.

 Washington Redskins

 On July 29, 2008, the Washington Redskins signed Oshinowo and waived defensive tackle Zarnell Fitch.
 He was waived by the team on August 24.

 Philadelphia Eagles

-Oshinowo was signed to the practice squad of the Philadelphia Eagles on November 19, 2008 after linebacker Andy Studebaker was signed by the Kansas City Chiefs.
+Oshinowo was signed to the practice squad of the Philadelphia Eagles on November 19, 2008, after linebacker Andy Studebaker was signed by the Kansas City Chiefs.

 Carolina Panthers

 Oshinowo signed a future contract with the Carolina Panthers on January 28, 2009.
 He was waived on June 26, 2009.

 San Francisco 49ers

 Oshinowo was signed by the San Francisco 49ers on July 30, 2009.
 Oshinowo was waived by the 49ers on August 7 after the team signed wide receiver Chris Francies.

+Personal life

+On June 15, 2019, Oshinowo earned his MBA from the University of Chicago Booth School of Business.

+Oshinowo is currently a vice president at Sandbox Industries.